Redstone-D/starberry/starberry/readme.md

 # Just updated

+0.4.5: Better url reg macro.
+Enable debugging in Build mode.
+Note don't use this mode in production

 0.4.4: Enable early return if the request does not match with the allowed request method & allow content types

 (Bug fix) The blank project will no longer use the old syntax. `starberry version` impled